bluestone-live/bluestone/contracts/README.md

 ### Overview

-We have one main deployed contract which user can interact with: `Protocol`.
+We have one main deployed contract which user can interact with: `protocol/Protocol.sol`.
 It provides interfaces for the public to interact with our contracts.
 Actual business logic is delegated to these individual libraries:

 - `Configuration`: sets and retrives business configurations.
 - `LiquidityPools`: stores pool instances and contains fund-matching logic.
 - `DepositManager`: manages everything related to deposit.
 - `LoanManager`: manages everything related to loan.

-To further understand the codebase, please start from `Protocol` and explore interested contracts for more details.
+To further understand the codebase, please start from `protocol/Protocol.sol` and explore interested contracts for more details.

-### Mocks

-There are some contracts in `mocks/` directory, which is solely used for testing.